shsagir/play-area-sync/docs/billing.md

 And yes, if you cancel the service while still having open invoices with us, they stay open and we might take further legal steps to finally get that money.

+## What is this €15 pending transaction?

+We do a debit test on your credit card, when you enter the informations with us.
+This should not show up on your credit card statements, as it just a test.
+We have heard from clients that it sometimes shows up.
+Please don't worry, it will not be processed.

 ## What if my credit card has not enough credits?

 Then it will bounce — which costs us a lot of money each month.
 We might pass those costs to the clients in the future.
 We will inform you about bounced payments.
 We also try to debit again.